Short positive loxodromics in graph products: Introduction

 \textbf{Plan of the paper:} In \Cref{sec:prelims}, we review basic properties of graph products and actions on trees. \Cref{sect:graph_product_main} contains the proofs of \Cref{thmintro:short_loxodromics} and \Cref{corintro:special}, while \Cref{sec:sharpness} provides examples showing that it is not possible to remove the dependence of our bounds on various parameters.
 Finally, \Cref{sec:growth} discusses the applications to growth, with \Cref{corintro:well_ordered} proved in \Cref{sec:well_ordered}, and \Cref{corintro:growth1} and \Cref{thmintro:growth_dichotomy} proved in \Cref{sub:product_set_growth}.

-\textbf{Acknowledgements:} We would like to thank Anthony Genevois for suggesting the current quicker proof of \Cref{lem:regular_definitions}, Montserrat Casals-Ruiz for explaining some of her work with Ilya Kazachkov and Javier de la Nuez Gonz\'{a}lez in \cite{Casals2019,Casals2021}, Monika Kudlinska for helping to clarify the free-by-cyclic cases in \Cref{ex:good}, Nicolas Vaskou for suggesting the inclusion of Dyer groups in \Cref{ex:good}, and both Carolyn Abbott and Thomas Ng for the statement and proof in \Cref{Appendix2}.
+\textbf{Acknowledgements:} We would like to thank Anthony Genevois for suggesting the current quicker proof of \Cref{lem:regular_definitions}, Montserrat Casals-Ruiz for explaining some of her work with Ilya Kazachkov, Albert Garreta, and Javier de la Nuez Gonz\'{a}lez in \cite{Casals2019,Casals2021}, Monika Kudlinska for helping to clarify the free-by-cyclic cases in \Cref{ex:good}, Nicolas Vaskou for suggesting the inclusion of Dyer groups in \Cref{ex:good}, and both Carolyn Abbott and Thomas Ng for the statement and proof in \Cref{Appendix2}.
+We also thank the referee for their helpful comments.